 - Light on advanced features

+In our tests, it blocked ads, trackers, and some malicious URLs while browsing in China.
+The VPN is most famous for its user-friendly apps adapted to beginners.
+Depending on the plan, it also protects 10-14 devices at a time.
 ExpressVPN costs nearly as much as NordVPN.
-Its Basic plan starts at $3.49 per month for two years, with four free months.
+Its Basic plan starts at $2.49 per month for 2 years, with 4 free months.
 As the best VPN for China, it has a 30-day refund policy to test it risk-free.

 - Camouflage Mode (obfuscation)